Yannecc/container_VC/README.md

 - `base`:
 - `dev`:

 Before using an image, it must be compiled.
+To do this, go to the associated folder and run the script `./build`

 The launching script `runDocker` can take three different parameters:
 - `-i` image type to use, by default at `dev`.